 Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
 The Commission takes on exposure to the effects of fluctuations in the prevailing level of market interest rates on both its fair value and cash flow risks.
 Interest margins may increase as a result of such changes but may reduce losses in the event unexpected movements arise.
-The Commission's financial assets and liabilities are i) Market risk ... continued non-interest bearing with the exception of cash which earns interest based on market rates as disclosed in note 6.

-5 Financial risk management ...continued
+5 Financial risk management...continued